 Major Requirements.
 The fifteen courses required to major in neuroscience include four core neuroscience courses (NS/PY 200, 330, 363 and BI/NS 308), which should be completed by the end of the junior year.
 In addition, three upper-level courses from the two elective lists below are required.
 All three courses may come from list A, consisting of neuroscience-related courses.
-Alternatively, one course from list B, consisting of background courses, may be substituted for a course from list A. Also required are BIO 101 or 190 and 242; PSYC 218; CHEM 107A, CH/ES 107B, or FYS 398; CHEM 108A or CH/ES 108B; CHEM 217 and 218.
+Alternatively, one course from list B, consisting of background courses, may be substituted for a course from list A. Also required are BIO 190 and 242; PSYC 218 or BIO 244; CHEM 107A, CH/ES 107B, or FYS 398; CHEM 108A or CH/ES 108B; CHEM 217 and 218.
 Some of these courses have additional prerequisites.

 Required Senior Thesis.
-At least a one-semester thesis, typically supervised by the neuroscience faculty, is required of all neuroscience majors (NRSC 457 and/or 458).
+A thesis of at least one semester, typically supervised by the neuroscience faculty, is required of all neuroscience majors (NRSC 457 and/or 458).
 Given the difficulty of generating sufficient data in one semester, a two-semester thesis is the norm and is highly recommended, especially for those who intend to go on to graduate school.
 Preliminary thesis proposals are due during the second semester of the junior year.
 Seniors are also required to present their thesis in the form of a poster or oral presentation at the end of the winter semester.

 Double Majoring in Neuroscience and Biological Chemistry, Biology, Chemistry, or Psychology.
 If a student undertakes a double major in neuroscience and biological chemistry, biology, chemistry, or psychology, he or she may not use the same elective course to fulfill both majors.
 Additionally, courses required to fulfill the major requirements of one of the majors may not be used to serve as electives for the second major.